GaryHostt/Oracle_Data_Integrator/README.md

 # Oracle_Data_Integrator
-This guide will show you the basics of using ODI.
+This guide will show you the resources to learn the basics of using ODI.

 ![](pic.jpg)